qbancoffee/ftdi_jtag_programmer/README.md

 ### Compile the CPLD programmer
 Someone wrote a small program that bitbangs the FT232RL chip to be used as a JTAG programmer, you can get it from [here](https://tulip-house.ddo.jp/digital/PROG_CPLD/index.html).
-For convinience, I've included the program and the source from this site in this repository and you can find it in the "prog_cpld_original" directory.
+For convenience, I've included the program and the source from this site in this repository and you can find it in the "prog_cpld_original" directory.

 I slightly modified the source so that it now compiles under Linux.
 You can find the modified source and an x86 64 bit binary in the "prog_cpld_linux" directory.